Global Agenda Council on Financing & Capital 2012-2014

 What the Council is doing about it

-The World Economic Forum created the Council on Financing & Capital last year to identify these impediments and to find ways in which they can be overcome.
-The Council outlined a “vicious cycle” that hampers the efficient allocation of capital.
-It has four distinct yet interconnected elements:
+The World Economic Forum created the Global Agenda Council on Financing & Capital to identify the impediments and find ways in which they can be overcome.
+The Council outlined a “vicious circle” that hampers the efficient allocation of capital.
+It has four distinct, yet interconnected, elements:

 - Unduly complicated regulatory compliance burdens